 Fluconazole prevents the formation of the membranes of fungal cells, inhibiting the synthesis of ergosterol, an essential molecule located in the membrane, causing leakage of cellular content.

-Tinidazole, on the other hand, attacks the genetic material of the cells of some parasites, fungi and bacteria.
+On the other hand, Tinidazole attacks the genetic material of the cells of some parasites, fungi, and bacteria.

 The dose in adults is unique to 4 Tablets of 500 mg of Tinidazole and 37.5 mg of Fluconazole.

-The treatment can be administered 2 tablets every 12 hours or the 4 tablets together.
+The treatment can be administered two tablets every 12 hours or four tablets together.

 This drug is contraindicated in case of suffering from any of these pathologies: